 Adding duplicate values into a table?

-If we accidentally add duplicate values into our lookup tables, we will get an error when refreshing the PivotTable.
+If we accidentally add duplicate values to our lookup tables, we get an error when refreshing the PivotTable.

-We must go back and fix the data in the lookup table and then refresh again.
+We must go back and fix the data in the lookup table and then the refresh again.

 You probably didn’t realize, but you’ve just used the Power Pivot engine in Excel.
-We’ve not opened or installed the Power Pivot add-in; all we’ve used is the standard Excel interface.
-However, if we were to open the Power Pivot tool, we would see that our data and relationships exist in there.
+We’ve not opened or enabled the Power Pivot add-in; all we’ve used is the standard Excel interface.
+However, if we were to open the Power Pivot tool, we would see that our data and relationships exist.

-In this post, we’ve created a PivotTable from separate tables without formulas, something which was not possible before Excel 2013.
+In this post, we’ve created a PivotTable from multiple tables without formulas, something which was not possible before Excel 2013.